 History & Heritage Museums

-Sorrento, Positano, Amalfi from Naples with Light Lunch USD 141’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
+Ticket for a 19th-Century Frankfurt VR Journey in German USD 23’s museums help you step through the region’s timeline with clear exhibits and well-curated collections.
 Expect artifacts, multimedia displays, and concise interpretation panels.

 Most venues are walkable or connected by public transport, and many offer audio guides or rotating exhibitions that spotlight local stories alongside global context.